tbrowder/Net-ACME-Certbot-Client/README.md

-# Net::AcmeClient
+# Net::ACME::Certbot::Client
-a Perl 6 Let's Eencrypt ACME client
+a Perl 6 Let's Encrypt ACME client that uses the **certbot** client as its ACME interface

-This module provides a wrapper around and extends the excellent C program **acme-client** by ??.
+This module provides a wrapper around and extends the excellent **certbot** client by adding tools for managing multiple certificates.
-See http://?? for more details, source, and installations.
-It is developed on a Debian 8 Linux host but should work on any Linux or similar OS.
+It is developed on a Debian 8 (Jessie) Linux host but should work on any Linux or similar OS.

 ## Background